Venison: Definition

-Venison originally described meat of any game animal killed by hunting and was applied to any animal from the families Cervidae (true deer), Leporidae (rabbits and hares), Suidae (wild boar) and certain species of the genus Capra (goats and ibex).
+Venison originally described any meat obtained through the process of hunting a wild game animal.
+It was applied to any animal from the families Cervidae (true deer), Leporidae (rabbits and hares), Suidae (wild boar) and certain species of the genus Capra (goats and ibex).

-In Southern Africa, the word venison refers to the meat of antelope, a Bovidae taxon, as there are no native Cervidae in sub-Saharan Africa.
+In Southern Africa, the word venison refers to the meat of antelope, a Bovidae taxon, as there are no native Cervidae in Africa.

 Qualities

 Venison may be eaten as steaks, tenderloin, roasts, sausages, jerky, and minced meat.
 It has a flavor reminiscent of beef.
 Cuts of venison tend to have a finer texture and be leaner than comparable cuts of beef.
 However, like beef, leaner cuts can be tougher as well.
 Venison burgers are typically so lean as to require the addition of fat in the form of bacon, beef, olive oil, or cheese to achieve parity with hamburger cooking time, texture, and taste.
 Organ meats (offal) of deer can also be eaten.
 Traditionally, they are called hombres (originally the Middle English hombres).
-This is supposedly the origin of the phrase "humble pie", meaning a pie made from the organs of the deer.
+This is supposedly the origin of the phrase "humble pie", meaning a pie made from the organs of a deer.

+Health benefits and concerns

-When sourced correctly from a healthy deer, venison is a very healthy meat for human consumption.
-Since deer are inherently wild animals living on grass and wild plants, their meat can be consumed as part of a naturally healthy diet.
-Venison is higher in moisture and protein, and the protein is more diverse in amino acids and lower in calories, cholesterol, and fat than most cuts of grain-fed beef, pork, or lamb.
+When sourced correctly from a healthy deer, venison can be a very healthful meat for human consumption.
+Deer live on a natural diet of grass and wild plants without ever being confined to a cage or injected with any artificial hormones.
+Venison is higher in moisture and protein, more diverse in amino acids, and lower in calories, cholesterol, and fat than most cuts of grain-fed beef, pork, or lamb.

-Health concerns

-Since it is unknown whether chronic wasting disease (CWD), a transmissible spongiform encephalopathy among deer (similar to mad cow disease, scientifically known as bovine spongiform encephalopathy), can pass from deer to humans through the consumption of venison, there have been some fears of dangerous contamination of the food supply from wild deer carrying CWD.
+However, since it is unknown whether chronic wasting disease (CWD) – a transmissible spongiform encephalopathy among deer – can pass from deer to humans through the consumption of venison, there have been some fears of dangerous contamination of the food supply from wild deer carrying CWD.
 The disease has been found among farmed deer in the US and western Canada, but New Zealand has not identified the disease among its herd.

+According to the Centers for Disease Control and Prevention (CDC), the Toxoplasma gondii parasite can also be transmitted through human consumption of undercooked or raw venison if it did not reach an internal temperature of 145 °F (63 °C) for whole pieces of meat, or 160 °F (74 °C) for ground venison.
+The CDC also says that freezing meat for several days in sub-zero (0 °F or −18 °C) temperatures can greatly reduce the chances of infection by toxoplasmosis.

-Deer farmers have had tests developed especially for the particular species they raise to obtain better results than those used on cattle.
-Hunters are advised not to shoot a deer that appears sick or is acting strangely, and they are also advised to take general precautions in examining the meat from deer they have killed.
+Hunters should briefly observe the behavior of the living animal they intend to take and not shoot a deer that appears sick or is acting strangely.
+They are also advised to take general precautions in examining the meat from a deer they have killed.